Cotidie/DiscordBot/README.md

 ### Environment Setting
 * Must add PhantomJS executable's path to $PATH
 * 'db_host.0' file must be present in the root directory.
 Ask admin of this file.
+* For Windows, make sure you added chromedriver.exe's path to $PATH